Thinking of Taking the Goethe-Zertifikat German Exam? Read This Guide First

 I’ll go into the levels in a little bit more detail later on.
 The test format itself is just about the same for all levels (though the advanced tests take longer), so let’s take a look at how the test is organized.

 Luckily, the Goethe-Institut offers lots of helpful practice materials right on their website.
-To bulk up your vocabulary and fine-tune your communication skills, make sure to mix FluentU into your study regimen.

 The Goethe-Zertifikat will have texts for you to read along with comprehension questions that may come in different formats.